Raimundo Carrero

-Raimundo Carrero de Barros Filho is a Brazilian journalist and writer.
-He was born in the city of Salgueiro, Pernambuco, in 1947.
+Raimundo Carrero de Barros Filho (20 December 1947 – 16 June 2026) was a Brazilian journalist and writer.

+Life and career

+Carrero was born in the city of Salgueiro, Pernambuco on 20 December 1947.
 His first contact with literature was still in his teens, when his brother became a circus artist and left him a box of books.
 He graduated from the Federal University of Pernambuco (UFPE).
 A career journalist, he spent more than 25 years at the Diário de Pernambuco.
+In 1976, Carrero published a fictional text that popularized the urban legend "The Hairy Leg".

 As a writer, he achieved prominence from the 1970s onwards, when he participated in the Armorial Movement, led by writer Ariano Suassuna and focused on the culture of the Northeast of Brazil.
-He has won numerous prizes, among them the Sao Paulo Prize for Literature in 2010 for his novel A minha alma é irmã de Deus.
+He won numerous prizes, among them the São Paulo Prize for Literature in 2010 for his novel A minha alma é irmã de Deus.

 He taught at UFPE between 1971 and 1996, and founded the Literary Creation Workshop in Recife, among whose graduates was the writer Marcelino Freire.

+Carrero died from cancer in Recife, on 16 June 2026, at the age of 78.